Folk song competition 2020

 Download the entry form and rules

 You may need to Right-Click and choose Save…

-- Songs must be submitted on CD only with artist/artists’ names and song title written on it to the address below.
+- • Either on CD with artist/artists’ names and song title written on it to the address below.

 - Each entry must be accompanied by a completed entry form and a lyrics sheet.